There are many species of blind or partially blind cave-dwelling fish in many countries. These have adapted to a dark,

 cave environment where sight is of little or no importance and other senses compensate.
 The Mexican Blind Cave Fish has a totally normal

 surface-dwelling (stream/river) variant of exactly the same species - the Mexican Tetra.
-The latter has eyes, sight and a drab pigment.
+The latter has eyes, sight and pigment.

-lives in underground caves and, because it does not need its eyes, flaps of skin have grown over them for protection.
+lives in underground caves and is born with eyes but, because it does not need them, flaps of skin grow over them for protection.
 The body is a pinkish white

 with no pigment but it has a lateral line that is sensitive to changes in water movement and pressure.
 (The sighted, surface stream-dwelling relative